-New Nexus 7 leaks continue with fresh press images that show the device from more anglesAlex Wagner - Deputy Managing Editor, News Desk
+New Nexus 7 leaks continue with fresh press images that show the device from more anglesAlex Wagner - Editorial Director of News and Content

 The old saying goes "When it rains, it pours," and that would be a pretty accurate description of the new Nexus 7 leaks that we've been seeing lately.
 After being outed by numerous retailer documents, some "in the wild" photos, and press images, some additional shots of the unannounced tablet have surfaced.
 Posted by Android Police, the press renders show Google and ASUS's upcoming Nexus device at some more angles, giving us a better look at the body of the new Nexus 7 and its various features and ports.

 As with previous leaks, we can see that the new Nexus 7 sports a notification light beneath its 7-inch 1920x1200 screen, which is displaying a new wallpaper in these leaked images.
 There's also a front-facing camera that's close to one of the display's corners rather than being centered directly above the screen.

 The back of the new Nexus 7 also houses a camera, and on the side of the unit we can see what appears to be a SIM card slot, suggesting that we could see a cellular-enabled model at launch or soon after.
 Google offers a version of the current Nexus 7 with cellular connectivity, but that version wasn't released until several months after the debut of the Wi-Fi-only version.